Mexican Corn Chicken Chowder

 - 8 oz.
 Mexican cheese blend or 1/2 cup each cheddar, Monterrey

 - sour cream(highly recommended)

 - Tortilla chips

 Melt butter in olive oil over medium high heat in a large Dutch oven/soup pot.
 Add chicken, onions, jalapenos and all seasonings and sauté for 3 minutes.

 Add bell peppers, garlic, and flour.
 Cook, stirring constantly, for 2 minutes.

 Turn heat to low and gradually stir in 3 cups chicken broth.

 Whisk 2 tablespoons cornstarch with remaining 1 cup chicken broth and add to soup.
-Stir in creamed corn, whole corn, diced tomatoes, green chilies and all seasonings/spices.
+Stir in creamed corn, whole corn, diced tomatoes, and green chilies.
 Bring to a boil then reduce to a simmer, uncovered, for 10 minutes, stirring occasionally.

 Turn heat to low and stir in softened cream cheese and Mexican cheese.
 Continue to stir until completely melted.